32 Comments

 Expand full comment

-Jan 6, 2023Liked by Vera Saltzman and Sue Bland
+Vera Saltzman and Sue Bland's avatar

 What a great read!
 The concept of terraforming has really grabbed me.
 As someone that also just assumed the slough naturally occurred on both sides of the road, I'm planning on spending my next few commutes to work paying attention to the land and noticing the terraforming.